 He shifted to face her.
 "You have the right to be bitter.
 Do you know why I chose Valeris?"

-Christine looked at him angrily.
+Christine stared at him angrily.
 "A wild guess?
 Because she's Vulcan?"
 She looked away in disgust.

 Christine shook her head, wondering where he was going with this.